jetbrains-academy/scala-tutorial/Definitions and Evaluation/Multiple Parameters/task.md

 ## Parameters and Return Types

-Function parameters come with their type, which is given after a colon
+Function parameters come with their type, which is given after a colon:

     def power(x: Double, y: Int): Double = ...